 Therefore, in addition to economic measures, this plan also includes a proposal for a revision of the Basic Regulation in order to ensure the necessary adjustments of the aviation-relevant regulatory structure in Europe.

 Over the last 3 years, this proposal for a new Basic regulation has been discussed and negotiated.
 This new Basic regulation is now published as "Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 establishing common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency" on 22 August 2018 in the Official Journal the European Union and entered into force on 11 September 2018.
 It completely replaces the current Regulation (EU) 216/2008.

-Introduction to the development of the new BR
+Introduction to the development of the new Basic Regulation.

-Introduction to the European Aiviation Strategy as well as a brief introduction into the main elements of the New Basic Regulation like the new system for the General Aviation, the Safety Management, the Occurence Management as well as the new system in Joint certification, Oversight and Enforcement System.
-It will also cover the new responsibilites of EASA as well as an information of the transitional provisions.
+Introduction to the European Aviation Strategy as well as a brief introduction to the main elements of the New Basic Regulation like the new system for General Aviation, Safety Management, Occurrence Management as well as the new system in Joint certification, Oversight and Enforcement System.
+It will also cover the new responsibilities of EASA as well as information of the transitional provisions.